 This strategy synergizes really well with what we talked about in increasing average order value.
 If you get an idea, don’t be afraid to call your manufacturer and talk it through.

 Starting an eCommerce business is tough, but growing it into a healthy business can be a fun challenge.
 Hopefully, these five tips help you get started on the path to growth.
-But, if you’d like to learn more or are interested in partnering up with ScaleBoom, speak with one of our product launch experts today.
+But, if you’d like to learn more, speak with one of our product launch experts today.